brunerd/shui/README.md

 	lastResult - full Result output (stdout) from osascript that is parsed into the above values lastError  - full Error (stderr) output from osascript lastPID    - the child PID of a non-blocking (-n) alert or button (excluding -a invoked)

+shui will use these GLOBAL variables set in your script or exported in your running shell
+	shui_defaultIcon - icon path for button UIs shui_defaultTitle - title string for button, text, and list UIs shui_defaultOption - button by name or number or file/folder by path shui_defaultColor - default color (picker) UI "<R>,<G>,<B>" 0-65535
 ```